The Production and Function of Key Anti-Anxiety Neurotransmitters

 Consider Supplements to Improve Dopamine

-- Use supplements to improve neurotransmitters only under the guidance of a licensed naturopathic doctor.
-These may conflict with medications that you are taking.
+- Use supplements to improve neurotransmitter balance only under the guidance of a licensed naturopathic doctor.
+These may conflict with the medications that you are taking.

 - Drink black, white, oolong, and green tea.

-- Drink calming herbal teas like chamomile, oat straw, skullcap, lemon balm, and passionflower.
+- Drink calming herbal teas like chamomile, oat straw, skullcap, lemon balm, and passionflower for better neurotransmitter balance.

 By Dr. Pamela Frank, BSc (Hons), Naturopath